not-wilson/bitmex-socket/README.md

 stream.on('update',         (table, data, full_reply) => console.log(`Stream ${stream.id} received an UPDATE for ${table}`))
 stream.on('delete',         (table, data, full_reply) => console.log(`Stream ${stream.id} received a DELETE for ${table}`))

+// The stream can also use the REST API.
+Streams with proper auth credentials may do private things. stream.send('order', 'POST', { orderQty: 1, symbol: "XBTUSD", side: "Buy" }).then(result => console.log(result)).catch(err => console.error(err))

+// If you just only wanted to use the rest API. const socket = new BitmexSocket const stream = socket.new_stream(true) // No connect. stream.authenticate('key', 'secret') // Adds the key/secret to a secureContext object.

+// Stream can now do REST API calls including private if key/secret is valud. stream.send('order', 'POST', { orderQty: 1, symbol: "XBTUSD", side: "Sell" }).then(result => console.log(result)).catch(err => console.error(err))

 // The socket is rate-limited on our end at 5 request bursts every 5 seconds.
 So 5 requests, 5 seconds repeat.
 // You can alter the rate limits of the message queue on socket creation.
 Delay is in seconds.
 // I have never been rate-limited on the BitMEX end using this queue method and the default selected times.